The Hollywood Studio's Scoop

 Walking in for rope drop a Disney worker stopped me to save me a step of waiting in line to get our admission cards, and scanned my reservations.
 I had to pull up my email for him, as the bar codes didn't print, and he gave us each a Disney card, this saved us some time.
 Yay for efficient workers!

 Going through the turn style we were swiping those cards we just got - they still told me I did not have a reservation for the day.
 WHAT?!?
 Management came over, and added us in.
 Not sure what that was about.
 They claimed I didn’t have a reservation and said luckily we came early and they had space to add us. 🙄 I showed them my reservation.
-I don't know what that was about but I am glad they fixed it quickly and we moved on in...
+I don't know how this glitch occurred, I am glad they fixed it quickly and we moved on in...

 Advice: Get there early to iron out any wrinkles.